After USB-C, the replaceable battery: this is how the EU imagines the future of smartphones - Breaking Latest News

 The new rules provide exemptions for certain classes of medical devices, and perhaps also for smartwatches, to be considered as “equipment specifically designed to function primarily in an environment that is regularly subjected to water spray, stream or immersion in water and which are intended to be washable or cleaned with water”.
 Perhaps this category could also include blenders and kitchen utensils, and some toys, but a large part of consumer electronics would need to be completely rethought: in terms of design, construction procedures, functionality.

 There has been a lot of discussion about how the new rules will have an impact on smartphones, and the finger has often been pointed at Apple, which has never adopted removable batteries on iPhones.
-But in reality, of all manufacturers, only FairPhone and, more recently, Nokia offer smartphones with user-replaceable batteries: the others, at best, allow replacement in retail outlets and service centers, albeit at often inconvenient prices.
+But in reality, of all manufacturers, only FairPhone and, more recently, Nokia offer smartphones with user-replaceable batteries: the others, at best, allow replacement in points of sale and service centers, even if at often inconvenient prices.

 Near future Robots, augmented reality, sustainable design: this is how Apple will be zero-emissions in 2030 by Bruno Ruffilli 20 April 2023